Director of US Training and Leader Development

 Starting a missional discipleship movement takes time and teamwork, and we love working with churches to coach and equip them for success.

-Our training process consists of in-person workshops and regular coaching calls, focusing on building strong relationships and theological foundations.
+Our training process consists of in-person workshops and regular coaching calls, focusing on building strong relationships and theological foundations of discipleship organizations.